hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 ### Mixed Instances Policy with Instance level LaunchTemplateSpecification Overrides

-When using a diverse instance set, some instance types might require a launch template with configuration values unique to that instance type such as a different AMI (Graviton), different EBS configuration.
+When using a diverse instance set, some instance types might require a launch template with configuration values unique to that instance type such as a different AMI (Graviton2), architecture specific user data script, different EBS configuration, or different networking configuration.

 ```hcl
 resource "aws_launch_template" "example" {